precice/openfoam-adapter/docs/config.md

 When reading on the OpenFOAM side, the Generic module automatically detects the boundary condition type of the coupled patch to apply the received data.
 The boundary condition must be respected, therefore the data received is applied either as a `fixedValue` or `fixedGradient` boundary condition, determined by the type set in the `0/` files.

-Additionally, the Robin or mixed boundary condition is now supported for surface coupling.
-The OpenFOAM boundary type `mixed` must be set for the coupled patch in the `0/` files like so:
+Additionally, the Robin or mixed boundary condition is now supported for scalar surface coupling.
+The OpenFOAM boundary type `mixed` or `mixedCoded` must be set for the coupled patch in the `0/` files like so:

 ```cpp
 // File 0/T